Electric Trucks? Diesel Engines Are Still King.

 “Biodiesel is very easy to use.
 It’s a drop-in fuel.
-You don’t have to have special infrastructure,” said Patti Earley, Fleet Fueling Operations Supervisor at Florida Power & Light and the incoming president for NAFA Fleet Management Association.
+You don’t have to have special infrastructure,” said Patti Earley, former president for NAFA Fleet Management Association.

 “Biodiesel stands on its own and has earned its way to the top of the heap,” he said.

 As for OEMs, Ford, Isuzu Commercial Truck of America and John Deere all had representatives speaking at sessions about their companies’ support for biodiesel blends.
 It was also noted that Cummins, which is celebrating its 100th anniversary this year, allows B20 in all of its diesel engines, meaning the fuel is 20 percent biodiesel and 80 percent petroleum diesel.

 The reasons for all this support are clear.
 Biodiesel:

 Often costs less than petroleum diesel.